TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 ## Intro

-Flutter is an Open Source portable UI toolkit by Google, which is great for cross platform app development.
+Flutter is an open source portable UI toolkit made by Google, which is great for cross platform app development.
 Blah blah... for more
-One of the great things about Flutter that no other cross platform app development tool can do is to define new custom UI elemets bllah blah blah...
+One of the great things about Flutter that no other cross platform app development tool can do is to define new custom UI elements using nothing but Dart code.
 In this Flutter tutorial I will demonstrate how easy it is to create your own custom UI elements from scratch.

 A common UI element, especially in music software applications is a knob.